Fort Collins-Walden 200

 This section wasn’t particularly steep, but it was more inclined than most of the 50 previous miles of ascending.
 Moreover, I was Simply Out of Cycling Shape.
 Between the eight marathons in a four-week span in June, then 3.5 weeks of travel in Spain in July and August, I had done little biking.
 Certainly not enough for a ride like this.
 This was basically the Couch-to-200-Miles Training Plan, but with no training between 0 and 200.

 Actually, this journey to and from Walden was the training.
 Training for what?
 The Triple Bypass, an iconic Colorado ride of “only”

-120 107 miles but with far more climbing than today’s double century.
+120 107 miles but with twice as much climbing per mile than today’s double century.
 In essence, it’s the Centennial State’s version of California’s famed Death Ride.
 I never had done it.
 But now it would be in nine more days.

 Happily, despite the uncooperative legs, I made it to Cameron Pass without having to stop and walk—something I was thinking of doing.
 Thankfully, the rest of the ride was much easier, with lots of downhill where I got to listen to the clickety-clack of the freewheel coasting a lot.

 I even had a few moments where I was pedaling continuously for more than 60 seconds, at least until with 40 miles to go.
 That’s when I noticed my rear tire was squishy.
 Odd, I thought.
 I didn’t hear any tell-tale hisses of air or sealant spewing out in the tubeless tires.